 By painting these accounts, Chapman celebrates, honors, and shows reverence towards the customs and traditions of the rural working-class South.

-Chapman’s work is currently on view in her debut museum solo-show, Praying With Two Dirty Hands, at the Gibbes Museum of Art in Charleston, SC from August 13th-September 24th.
+This past Summer, Chapman’s work was on display in her debut museum solo-show, Praying With Two Dirty Hands, at the Gibbes Museum of Art in Charleston, SC.

-She will have another solo exhibition entitled, Out to Pasture, at Southside Gallery in Oxford, MS from November 6th-29th.
+She later had a solo-show titled, Out to Pasture, at Southside Gallery in Oxford, MS.

 If purchasing an original painting is not in your budget right now, Signed Limited Edition Prints like the one below are a great option!
 Prints start at $135.